skrey/yellow-extensions/source/core/README.md

 <p align="center"><img src="core-screenshot.png?raw=true" width="795" height="520" alt="Screenshot"></p>

-## How to edit a website in a text editor
+## How to edit a website on your computer

-You can use your favorite text editor and change everything in the file manager.
+You can change everything in the file manager on your computer.
 The `content` folder contains the content files of the website.
-You can edit the website here.
+You can edit your website here.
 The `media` folder contains the media files of the website.
-You can store images and other files here.
+You can store your images and files here.
 The `system` folder contains the system files of the website.
-You can adjust the website and develop extensions here.
+You can change installed extensions and configuration files here.

 ## How to hide a page